-What are the optimal settings for using Apache or NGINX as a backend server for ELB?
+What are the optimal settings that I can use for Apache or NGINX as a backend server for ELB?

-I want to use an Amazon Elastic Compute Cloud (Amazon EC2) instance running Apache or NGINX as my backend server for Elastic Load Balancing (ELB).
+I want to use an Amazon Elastic Compute Cloud (Amazon EC2) instance that runs Apache or NGINX as my server for Elastic Load Balancing (ELB).
 But, I don't know what settings to use for the best performance.

 Resolution